ROCm/og/README.md

 This is README.md for https://github.com/ROCM-Developer-Tools/og.

-This is the repository for the development of OpenMP in GCC including various releases of development builds of gcc-12.
+This is the repository for the development of OpenMP in GCC including various releases of development builds of gcc-12 called OG12 and release artifacts from the Code Sourcery release..
 This repository includes build scripts test scripts, and Makefile examples for developers and testers to use.

-The last development build available as a "release" in this repository is the code sourcery preview dated 2022.9-05.
+The last development "release" in this repository is the OG12 release dated 2023.02-2.

 Attention Test Users!
 Please use this repository for [issues](https://github.com/ROCm-Developer-Tools/og/issues).